Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Perverse local systems on filtered face sets

+If $\ov{q}_1$ and $\ov{q}_2$ are two loose perversities, we set $\ov{q}_1\leq \ov{q}_2$ if we have $\ov{q}_1(i)\leq\ov{q}_2(i)$, for all $i\in\N$.
+The lattice of GM-perversities, denoted $\cP^n$, admits a maximal element, $\ov{t}$, called the \emph{top perversity} and defined by $\ov{t}(i)=i-2$, if $i\geq 2$.
+To these perversities, we add an element, $\ov{\infty}$, which is the constant map on $\infty$.
+We call it the \emph{infinite perversity} despite the fact that it is not a perversity in the sense of the previous definition.
 Homology and cohomology theories on a face set, $\ob{K}$, can be expressed with local systems, see \cite{MR736299} for instance in the simplicial case.
 We adapt these local systems to the filtered situation as follows.

-\begin{definition} A \emph{strict perverse cochain complex} is a cochain complex in which each element, $c$, has a perverse degree,
+\begin{definition} A \emph{strict perverse cochain complex} is a cochain complex, $(C,d)$, in which each element, $\omega$, has a perverse degree,